The Night House (2020 film): Plot

 Beth finds the bookstore where Owen bought the books and encounters Madelyne, one of the women from Owen's photos, who denies sleeping with him.
 Madelyne tells Beth how Owen had invited her to the reverse house.
 He kissed her, then attempted to choke her, but apologized after she panicked, and drove her back home.
 A drunk Beth visits the reverse house, and under the floorboards finds the bodies of the women Owen had photographed.

-An invisible force manifests physical signs of itself, as it caresses Beth.
+The invisible force manifests physical signs of itself, as it caresses Beth.
 Mistaking it for Owen's spirit, she hugs it back.
 The spirit is not Owen; and it violently shows her visions of Owen murdering the Beth lookalikes.
 Using Owen's likeness to communicate "Nothing" is revealed to be a manifestation of Death itself, which tried to convince Owen to return Beth to the afterlife by killing her.
 Owen's construction of the reverse house and murder of the lookalikes tricked death, though only temporarily.
 In response to her previously escaping it in her near-death experience, and having driven Owen to suicide, it is now stalking Beth directly.
 It traps her in a position like the statue she had retrieved earlier.

 In the morning, Claire arrives and sees evidence of a fight in the house.
 She rushes out to the dock with Mel, where they find Beth out in the boat with Owen's gun.
 In Nothing's dimension, the entity tries to convince Beth to join it by killing herself, but Beth puts the gun down, deciding not to commit suicide.
 As soon as she moves the gun away from herself, she returns to the real world, where Claire is swimming toward the boat to save her.
 Once ashore, Beth sees the outline of the entity in the boat.
 Mel says, "There's nothing there," to which Beth replies, "I know".